top of page

 Saguaro National Park Arizona Adventure Wedding - Elopement Photographer

-First things first - you definitely want to make sure you're hiring someone who can guide you along on your adventure!
-As an adventure wedding guide (who doubles as a photographer) I help all of my couples plan the perfect day and advise them on best practices to set them up for success.
-Adventure wedding guides help with location scouting, finding the right trails, getting the permit info you need, send packing lists, building timelines, and more.
-Plus, with them doubling as your photographer, you'll have your guide along with you all day documenting the experience and they'll be prepared for anything that comes your way.
+Firstly, it's crucial to ensure you're hiring someone capable of guiding you through your adventure!
+As an adventure wedding guide and photographer, I assist all my couples in planning the perfect day and offer advice on best practices to ensure their success.
+Adventure wedding guides assist with location scouting, selecting appropriate trails, obtaining necessary permit information, providing packing lists, creating timelines, and more.
+Additionally, with them also serving as your photographer, your guide will be with you throughout the day, capturing the experience and ready to handle anything that arises.

-You'll also want to make sure that the officiant, musicians, and any other vendors who are a part of your day know what they're getting into if you're planning a big hike or off-road adventure.
-Fun Fact: I got ordained for any of my couples just in case they're not able to find an officiant who will join them on a hike!
+It's also important to ensure that the officiant, musicians, and any other vendors involved in your day are aware of the demands if you're planning a significant hike or off-road adventure.
+Fun Fact: I became ordained for any of my couples who might struggle to find an officiant willing to join them on a hike!

-Almost all of our national parks allow wedding ceremonies, but just like a big wedding, you can't just show up somewhere and get married without telling the venue and paying for the space.
-You always want to make sure you speak with someone at their office to ensure you're filing the right paperwork and following their rules & regulations.
-There's nothing like a park ranger kicking you out halfway through your ceremony!
-And make sure that you're filing your permit far enough in advance.
-Some parks require you to file within a certain time period (at least 30 days' notice).
+Nearly all national parks permit wedding ceremonies, but similar to a large wedding, you can't just arrive and get married without notifying the venue and paying for the space.
+It's important to contact someone at their office to ensure you're completing the necessary paperwork and adhering to their rules and regulations.
+You certainly don't want a park ranger interrupting your ceremony!
+Additionally, make sure to submit your permit well in advance.
+Some parks require submission within a specific timeframe (at least 30 days' notice).

-The cost of permits varies from park to park, ranging from $50-$500.
-For example, Zion National Park has a $100 permit fee, New River Gorge's fee is $50, and Rocky Mountain's fee is $300.
+The cost of permits varies by park, ranging from $50 to $500.
+For instance, Zion National Park charges a $100 permit fee, New River Gorge's fee is $50, and Rocky Mountain's fee is $300.

 You could get around that though...